slbailey/Retrovue/docs/contracts/resources/CollectionUpdateContract.md

 **Mutual Exclusivity:**

-- `--enable-sync` and `--disable-sync` MUST NOT be provided together.
-If both are provided, the command MUST exit with code 1 and emit: "Error: Cannot specify both --enable-sync and --disable-sync.
+- `--sync-enable` and `--sync-disable` MUST NOT be provided together.
+If both are provided, the command MUST exit with code 1 and emit: "Error: Cannot specify both --sync-enable and --sync-disable.
 Use one flag only."
 - `--add-enricher` and `--delete-enricher` MAY be provided together in a single command to perform multiple enricher operations atomically.
 - `--list-enrichers` MAY be combined with other flags, but when `--list-enrichers` is provided, the command MUST display enricher information even if no other operations are performed.
-- At least one operation flag (`--enable-sync`, `--disable-sync`, `--add-enricher`, `--delete-enricher`, `--list-enrichers`, or `--path-mapping`) MUST be provided.
-If none are provided, the command MUST exit with code 1 and emit: "Error: Must specify at least one operation: --enable-sync, --disable-sync, --add-enricher, --delete-enricher, --list-enrichers, or --path-mapping."
+- At least one operation flag (`--sync-enable`, `--sync-disable`, `--add-enricher`, `--delete-enricher`, `--list-enrichers`, or `--path-mapping`) MUST be provided.
+If none are provided, the command MUST exit with code 1 and emit: "Error: Must specify at least one operation: --sync-enable, --sync-disable, --add-enricher, --delete-enricher, --list-enrichers, or --path-mapping."

 ---